infinicam/infinicam-samples/src/ogltexture/README.md

 It illustrates how the INFINICAM could be used to achieve real-time live image processing with simple capturing API that allows you to store the image in an OpenGL texture using the class [photron::PhotronOpenGLCapture](../../inc/PhotronOpenGLCapture.h).

-The code sample shows how to integrate INFINICAM into an application that uses OpenGL.
+This code sample shows how to integrate INFINICAM into an application that uses OpenGL.
 The class allows you to update an OpenGL texture that can be then used to apply a fragment shader.
-The examples shaders are thermal (color correction), edge detection, invert colors, flip horizontal and flip vertical.
+The examples shaders are thermal (color correction), edge detection, invert colors, flip horizontal, and flip vertical.

-## Environment
+## Prerequisites
-* installed Visual Studio 2019
+* Installed Visual Studio 2019

-    :warning: MFC Package is required.
+    :warning: The MFC Package is required.

 ## Build
 1. Download and install [PUCLIB](https://www.photron.co.jp/products/hsvcam/infinicam/tech.html) SDK.